joynool/picnic-in-heaven-client-side/README.md

 # Project Name: Picnic In Heaven

-This site represents picnic related services in all over Bangladesh.
-The main goal of this site is you can explore picnic booking services and book your desire service.
-Also you can add new service if you find amazing picnic spot in our country.
+This site represents picnic-related services all over Bangladesh.
+The main goal of this site is you can explore picnic booking services and book your desired service.
+Also, you can add a new service if you find an amazing picnic spot in our country.

-Check out my live site - [Picnic In Heaven](https://picnic-in-heaven.web.app/).
+Check out live site - [Picnic In Heaven](https://picnic-in-heaven.web.app/).

-- Explore picnic booking services.
-- Add new picnic booking services after google login.
-- After login you can book any services to provide your shipping info.
-- After login You can check and cancel your order through My Order.
+- The main goal of this site is you can explore picnic-related services and book them.
-- After login You can check, cancel and approved your order through Manage All Order.
+- After successful registration or login, you can check, cancel, and approve your booked order.
+- Fully responsive for mobile devices and desktops with user-friendly UI.